commanderx16/x16-docs/X16 Reference - 10 - IO Programming.md

 There are two 65C22 "Versatile Interface Adapter" (VIA) I/O controllers in the system, VIA#1 at address $9F60 and VIA#2 at address $9F70.
 The IRQ out lines of VIA#1 is connected to the CPU's NMI line, while the IRQ out line of VIA#2 is connected to the CPU's IRQ line.

-The following tables describe the connections of the I/O pins:
+The-following tables describe the connections of the I/O pins:

 **VIA#1**